gridaphobe/research-exam/slides.md

 }
 ```

-> - Symbolic executors often cannot report with *certainty* that `abort` is reachable
+> - Symbolic executors cannot report with *certainty* that `abort` is reachable
     - pointer arithmetic confuses alias analysis
 > - Concolic testing need only solve `a->c == 0` to produce *concrete* input that will blow up!
     - fill gaps in symbolic reasoning with **concrete** value

+# NOTES

+- [ ] perhaps start with demo
+- [ ] intro is abrupt
+- [X] monomorphic tree
+- [ ] don't show class isntances
+- [X] fix smallcheck/quickcheck examples
+- [ ] preface symbolic execution better (why?)
+- [X] keep rescale def around
+- [X] kill questions slide
+- [ ] maybe start with `average`
+- [ ] more comparisons!!
+- [X] un-demorgan refutations
+- [X] clarify that we use a single set of constraints to represent all possible inputs

+# Questions
+- do we need base types in refinements (i.e. why not assertions?)
+    - we use base types to implicitly quantify over elements of containers
+    - avoid recursive assertions, which are difficult to reason about
+- is theory of inductive datatypes decidable?
+- studies validating small-scope hypothesis?